ORGANIZATION OVERVIEW

 Via targeted branding, messaging, and ad campaigns, the marketing program directs and engages visitors to its digital platforms where visitors can explore the wide range of career and life opportunities in the City of Philadelphia.

 Some cities are fortunate.
 They experience a natural influx of people often because of the influence and power of their individual city's brand.
 Industry and job concentrations, a city's social vibrancy, the individual composition of diverse communities, and the cost of living contribute greatly to a city's brand.
-Though Philadelphia is one of America's largest cities, it has been less fortunate in terms of new residents, the arrival of diverse and ethnic groups that better reflect domestic demographic trends, and enough people to offset decades of population losses that saw a significant portion of its middle-income population leave.
+Though Philadelphia is one of America's largest cities, it has been less fortunate in terms of new residents, the arrival of diverse and ethnic groups that better reflect domestic demographic trends, and enough people to offset decades of population losses that saw a significant portion of its middle-income population exit the city over decades.

 Cities that have been more fortunate in welcoming a greater number of new residents, have done so generally with greater pace, diversity, higher educational attainment and income levels compared to Philadelphia.
 The benefits for those more fortunate cities is increased tax revenue for schools and resident services, talent for local employers, small businesses, neighborhood revitalization, and resident retention.